 The directors of Farmer Mac are required to spend a considerable amount of time preparing for, as well as participating in, Board and committee meetings.
 In addition, they are often called upon for their counsel between meeting dates.
-In December 2014, the Board approved the same level of director compensation for 2015 as had been in effect for the majority of 2014 in the form of annual cash retainer (\$50,000), per diem amount for in-person attendance at a committee meeting on a day the Board did not meet (\$1,200), and targeted value of equity grant (\$50,000).
-The Board also adjusted the incremental annual retainer payable to selected chairmen effective January 1, 2015 as follows:
+In November 2015, the Board approved the same level of annual director compensation for 2016 as had been in effect for 2015: